-Traditionally, the population in the mountainous areas of Crete consider this dish one of the most luxurious and delicious plates they can have.
+Traditionally, the population in the mountainous areas of Crete considers this dish one of the most luxurious and delicious plates they can have.

-They save the lamb guts in low temperatures- fridges if they have- and take them out only for special occasions, such as Christmas, Easter, or weddings.
+They save the lamb guts in low temperatures- fridges if they have them- and take them out only for special occasions, such as Christmas, Easter, or weddings.

 In general, Gardumia is cooked in three phases: first in a pot to fry it, then on the coals, and finally in the oven.
 The final result is simply exquisite.

 If you happen to be in Crete around Greek Easter, you will notice the locals eating Kalitsounia all the time.
-From breakfast or snack to brunch or side with the coffee.
+From breakfast or snack to brunch or a side sweet to sever with the coffee.

 These pastries are carefully handmade and shaped into tiny cups filled with sweet cheese.